BERT4beam: Large AI Model Enabled Generalized Beamforming Optimization: Numerical Results

 \subsubsection{Adaptability to Different Power Budgets}

-The performance of GAT, BERT, and UBERT under different power budgets \(P_{\text{Max}} \in \{1, 2, 3\}\) is shown in Table \ref{pertrain:table:difPow}.
-For the SR and MR tasks, increasing power has little impact on performance.
-Compared to SCA, the performance loss is no more than 1\% and 3\%, much smaller than the 30\% loss in GAT.
+The performance of GAT, BERT, and UBERT under different power budgets \(P_{\text{Max}} \in \{1, 2, 3\}\) W is presented in Table \ref{pertrain:table:difPow}.
+For the SR and MR tasks, increasing the transmit power exerts a negligible impact on performance.
+Compared to SCA, BERT and UBERT incur a performance loss of no more than $1\%$ and $3\%$, respectively, much smaller than the $30\%$ loss observed in GAT.

-For the EE task, higher power budgets lead to a decrease in performance.
-GAT’s performance drops by over 20\% from \(P_{\text{Max }}=1\) to \(P_{\text{Max}}=3\), while BERT and UBERT experience a 17\% and 6\% drop, respectively.
-BERT performs well at lower power (\(P_{\text{Max}}=1\)) but has limited adaptability to power variations.
-In contrast, UBERT shows better overall adaptability than BERT.
+For the EE task, higher power budgets lead to a degradation in performance.
+GAT’s performance drops by over $20\%$ from \(P_{\text{Max }}=1\) W to \(P_{\text{Max}}=3\) W, while BERT and UBERT experience a performance reduction of $17\%$ and $6\%$, respectively.
+BERT performs well at lower power (\(P_{\text{Max}}=1\)) but exhibits limited adaptability to power variations.
+In contrast, UBERT demonstrates superior overall adaptability to dynamic power budgets compared with BERT.